SRvSaha/CoWinVaccineSlotFinder/README.md

     "VaccineType": "", // Blank Implies Any VaccineType: COVISHIELD OR COVAXIN OR SPUTNIK V; Default is any type of Vaccine "DoseType": 1,
     "VaccineFeeType": "Free", // Blank Implies Any VaccineFeeType: Free or Paid; Default is Free
-    "IsSearchToBeDoneForVaccinationCentreName": false, // Set this is True if you want to search for specific Centres within your PINCode/District
+    "IsSearchToBeDoneForVaccinationCentreName": false, // Set this is true if you want to search for specific Centres within your PINCode/District
     "VaccinationCentreNames": [
       "REPLACE_ME_WITH_YOUR_VACCINATION_CENTER_NAME_1",
       "REPLACE_ME_WITH_YOUR_VACCINATION_CENTER_NAME_2"
     ], // You need to put the exact names of the Vaccination Centres for which you want to search.
 You'll get that from CoWIN Portal
-    "IsSearchToBeDoneByPINCode": true, // Set this as True if you want to set by PINCode "PINCodes": [
+    "IsSearchToBeDoneByPINCode": true, // Set this as true if you want to set by PINCode "PINCodes": [
       "REPLACE_ME_WITH_YOUR_PIN_CODE_1",
       "REPLACE_ME_WITH_YOUR_PIN_CODE_2"
     ],
-    "IsSearchToBeDoneByDistrict": false, // Set this is True if you want to search By District "Districts": [
+    "IsSearchToBeDoneByDistrict": false, // Set this is true if you want to search By District "Districts": [
       "REPLACE_ME_WITH_YOUR_DISTRICT_CODE_1",
       "REPLACE_ME_WITH_YOUR_DISTRICT_CODE_2"